Who is Betting on You?

 Careers grow through trust, opportunity, and the willingness to rise to both.

-And so I leave you with this:
+So I leave you with this:

 Who is betting on you right now?